stevenhuang007/CPSC-471-Project/README.md

 # CPSC-471-Project
+# Names:
+- Kelvin Jamila
+- Steven Huang
+- Nathan Mak
+# How to connect the database
+- Make sure CasinoDB5 is downloaded
+- In the backend index.js file database is linked to schema "casino"
+# How to run the backend
+- cd backend
+- npm install
+- npm start
-# How to run
+# How to run the frontend
 -  cd my-react-vite-app
 -  npm install
+-  npm i axios
 -  npm run dev

-# Other installations
-- npm install -D tailwindcss postcss autoprefixer
-- install the VSCode Extensions: "Tailwind CSS IntelliSense"
-- npm init -y
-- npm i express mysql nodemon